Ucodia/u5.js/README.md

 # u5.js

 u5.js is a minimalist and lightweight canvas animation library.
-Its API is essentially a stripped down version of the popular [p5.js](https://github.com/processing/p5.js) library which features only what I needed for my own projects.
+Its API is essentially a stripped down version of the popular [p5.js](https://github.com/processing/p5.js) library which focuses on 2D canvas animation.

 ## Why does this library exists?

-I have been using p5.js since 2016 and it is all over my website [ucodia.space](https://ucodia.space).
-Since then the JavaScript ecosystem has radically changed but the p5.js did not follow along.
-As a result the library is now over 800KB minified which is really heavy if all you need is to animate simple primitives on a HTML canvas.
+I have been using and loving p5.js since 2016, it is all over my website [ucodia.space](https://ucodia.space), including the home page.
+Though the p5.js library was never built to be tree-shakeable and is now over 800KB, which is very large if all you need is to animate simple primitives.

 There is an [exisiting issue](https://github.com/processing/p5.js/issues/5740) in the p5.js GitHub repository, though it seems the way the library is built makes it impossible to enable tree-shaking while remaining backward compatible.

+As such I have decided to give a try at building a library with the same API which focuses only on 2D canvas animation.

 ## Features